GSA/digitalgov.gov/content/communities/manage-listserv-subscription.md

   {{< /row >}}
 {{< /do-dont-table >}}

-## Manage your mailing list subscription.
+## Manage your mailing list subscription
 Email us at [digitalgov@gsa.gov](mailto:digitalgov@gsa.gov) and we’ll help you manage your LISTSERV subscription.
 The most common requests are to:
 * receive a daily digest (instead of each individual message),
 * access the mailing list archive, and